 The 9:1 is also preferred when feeding a T2FD antenna that has a 450 ohm balanced terminating load at its center.

-BUXCOMM BALUNS are in the Commonwealth of Virginia
+BUXCOMM BALUNS are made in the Commonwealth of Virginia

 We highly recommend using CoaxSeal, CS104 on all BALUN and UnUn